 - Bereavement Team – provides grief and loss support to the surviving loved ones for a period of thirteen months with phone calls, home visits and support groups.

 - Volunteers – led by a volunteer coordinator on staff, trained hospice volunteers bring comfort, socialization, or sometimes just a needed break for family and/or caregivers.

 - Therapists – Occupational, physical and/or nutritional therapists may be included to provide maximum comfort to our patients.

-These individuals make up the hospice Interdisciplinary Team which, along with the patients own physician make decisions about patient care: Always taking patient choices into consideration.
-Together this team works to bring the individual and their family “dignity, comfort and peace” through the final months, weeks and days.
+Always taking patient choices into consideration, this team works together to bring the individual and their family “dignity, comfort and peace” through the final months, weeks and days.
 They meet regularly to assess patient status and to make adjustments to treatment as the disease progresses.